Yapp Hung Fai: International

-Hong Kong

 Player profile

 Yapp has excellent speed and reflexes, making him an ideal one-on-one goalkeeper.
 He has a great ability of rushing out and closing down the attacker, and can react quickly to shots.
 He is also an excellent penalty kick saver, having saved penalties on multiple big occasions.
 However, Yapp is susceptible to crosses and corner kicks due to his lack of height.